bgrins/devtools-snippets/README.md

 ### cachebooster.js

-Overwrite all "link" and "script" tag by adding Date.now() at the end of "href" and "src" attributes, respectively
+Overwrite all "link" and "script" tag by adding Date.now() at the end of "href" and "src" attributes, respectively.
+Defaults processing "scripts" is not performed, you should change the variable "process_scripts" to true to run this

 [![cachebooster](screenshots/cachebooster.png)](snippets/cachebooster.js)